 Fall Semester: February 1

 Online Graduation Application

-The online graduation application is only available to a select group of majors for students who are eligible to apply for graduation.
+The online graduation application is available to all students who are eligible to apply for graduation.
 CLICK HERE for more information.

 Graduation Application Fee is $63.50

 Graduation Application Forms

 - Application Sample (Minor) (pdf)